pingcap/tispark/docs/userguide.md

 spark.sql("select * from hive_table a, tispark_table b where a.col1 = b.col1").show // join table across Hive and Tispark
 ```

-## Load Spark Dataframe into TiDB using JDBC
+## Load Spark DataFrame into TiDB using JDBC
-TiSpark does not provide a direct way to load data into yout TiDB cluster, but you can still load using jdbc like this:
+TiSpark does not provide a direct way to load data into your TiDB cluster, but you can still load using jdbc like this:
 ```scala
 import org.apache.spark.sql.execution.datasources.jdbc.JDBCOptions